-- Form ground turkey into two (4 ounce) or 1/4 pound balls, rolling in your hands and flatten to about a 4-inch diametre.
-Place on a piece of wax paper.
-Optional: Mix in 1 tablespoon of melted (and slightly cooled) butter into your ground turkey before making into patties to add a little extra moisture and flavour.
+- Form ground turkey into two (4 ounce) or ¼ pound balls, rolling in your hands and flatten to about a 4-inch diameter.
+Optional: Mix in 1 tablespoon of melted (and slightly cooled) butter into your ground turkey before making into burgers to add a little extra moisture and flavour.

-- Heat oil in a skillet (I used a 12-inch cast iron skillet) on medium heat.
-When oil is shimmering, add turkey patties seasoned side down.
+- Heat oil in a skillet (I used a 12-inch cast-iron skillet) over medium heat.

 - Place turkey burgers in skillet, seasoned side down, leaving a little space between the burgers.
 Now, season other side with a pinch each of salt, pepper cayenne pepper powder, garlic powder, onion powder.
 Cook 4 to 5 minutes (they should be well seared on the bottom side).
 Flip the burgers and continue cooking on the other side for another 4 to 5 minutes or until the burgers are fully cooked through (the internal temperature of the burgers reaches 165 degrees Fahrenheit when checked with an instant-read meat thermometer).Note: The last 1 minute of cook time, sprinkle cheese on top of each turkey burger.
 Add about 1 tablespoon of water to the skillet and cover to allow cheese to melt and burgers to finish cooking.

-- Mix together mayo and sriracha until combined.
+- In a small bowl, whisk together mayo and sriracha until combined.

 Nutrition (ESTIMATE ONLY)